- DPhil (PhD), History of Art, University of Oxford

 - MS, Environmental Sciences and Policy, Central European University (Hungary)

 Sandra Zupan is the Assistant Director of National Fellowships and Undergraduate Research for the College Center for Research and Fellowships (CCRF).
-Prior to joining the staff at University of Chicago, Sandra taught undergraduate courses in human geography, environment and urban studies at Temple University and University of Kentucky.
-By also teaching courses in intensive writing and research design for three years at Temple, she gained extensive experience in helping students articulate their academic interests, develop research proposals and improve writing skills.
-Sandra’s mentees were successful in obtaining research grants and national fellowships.
+Sandra completed a Ph.D. in Geography in 2010.
+For the following seven years, Sandra taught undergraduate courses in human geography, environment and urban studies at Temple University and University of Kentucky.
+She worked to enhance students’ global literacy and cultural competence by teaching World Society General Education courses, as well as encouraging students to pursue international experiences.
+By also teaching courses in research design and intensive writing, she gained extensive experience in helping students articulate their academic interests, develop research proposals and improve writing skills.
+Sandra’s mentees were successful in obtaining national fellowships, research grants, study abroad and employment in Central America, East Asia, Central Asia, as well as Western and Eastern Europe.
 She sought to further enhance student scholarly advancement by serving on both university and national selection committees, including Fulbright, Boren, Truman and Udall.
 Sandra also brings a personal history of achievement in fellowships, which facilitated her academic and applied research in urban policy, economic development and justice alliances in contemporary urban America.

 - MA, Liberal Studies, Villanova University